Latkes/audit-aws-iam/description.md

-This composite monitors iam against best practices and reports violations and inventory.
+This composite monitors iam against best practices and reports violations and inventory